thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

     * If value is not a boolean, a number, a character or a String.
  * (If value is null, th:if will evaluate to false).

-Also, `th:if` has a negative counterpart, `th:unless`, which we could have used in the previous example instead of using a `not` inside the OGNL expression:
+Also, `th:if` has an inverse counterpart, `th:unless`, which we could have used in the previous example instead of using a `not` inside the OGNL expression:

 ```html